Do Narcissists Know They Are Narcissists?

 They may plan out ways to cause pain – both emotional or physical – because they enjoy it.

-In these situations, yes, the narcissist absolutely knows that they are hurting people – that is why they behave the way they do.
+In these situations, yes, the narcissist knows that they are hurting people – that is why they behave the way they do.

 Fragile and high-functioning narcissists may also cause harm deliberately.
 However in the majority of cases, this would be payback, for perceived harm that someone else has done to them.